FAQs: COVID-19

 Can COVID-19 affect the eyes?

 It might be possible for coronavirus to cause a “pink eye” infection; but this is extremely rare.
 If you have a “pink eye” please call to let your eye doctor know and follow their instructions for care.
-Keep in mind that weather “pink eye” is caused by a virus or bacteria, it can spread if someone touches that sticky or runny discharge from the eyes, or touches the object contaminated by the discharge.
+Keep in mind that whether “pink eye” is caused by a virus or bacteria, it can spread if someone touches that sticky or runny discharge from the eyes, or touches the object contaminated by the discharge.
 This is another reason why it is important to frequently wash your hands with soap and water and avoid touching your eyes, nose and mouth.

 Are contact lenses safe to wear during the COVID-19 pandemic?